chadrem/officer/README.markdown

 - Useful if you use Officer with Phusion Passenger and smart spawning.
 See [Passenger's documentation](http://www.modrails.com/documentation/Users%20guide%20Apache.html#_smart_spawning_gotcha_1_unintential_file_descriptor_sharing) for more information.

+### Disconnect

+    client.disconnect

+- Close the connection to the server.

 ### Show locks

     client.locks